w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 rustup update
 ```

-Finally, run this command to install the necessary dependencies for compiling and running the Kusama
+Finally, run this command to install the necessary dependencies for compiling and running the Polkadot
 node software.

 ```sh